DSShop/DSShop-Client/README.md

 For .cia compilation is makerom required.</p>

 <h1 align="center"><b>Credits</b></h1>
-<p align="center">DSShop Team for the development, devkitPro for the devkitARM toolchain and 3DS library and Nintendo(not affiliated with this project).</p>
+<p align="center">DSShop Team for the development, devkitPro for the devkitARM toolchains and 3DS libraries and Nintendo(not affiliated with this project).</p>